Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Introduction

-In this paper, we argue that spiral arms are a type of traffic jam formed by jammed Keplerian gas around a central star, and therefore transient in terms of the disappearance of traffic jams \cite{Nishi}, based on the CML simulations.
-The disappearance of spiral arms has been discussed as the "winding up of spiral arms" caused by differential rotation in not only material arms \cite{GalaDy}, but also density waves \cite{Meidt}.
-However, the CML presents a new disappearance mechanism of spiral arms caused by the gas flow rate difference between a light inflow into and heavy outflow from the jam, which we call "light-in and heavy-out".
-This gas flow rate difference decreases the mass of traffic jams, and leads to the disappearance of them, and therefore in that sense spiral arms are transient.
-The "light-in and heavy-out" is consistent with the well known fact in astrophysics that gas clumps flow into spiral arms, are compressed, and then flow out as massive gas clumps like stars \cite{GalaDy} or possibly black holes \cite{Rana}.
-Indeed, we find a gas flow rate difference which should correspond to the "light-in and heavy-out" in the observational data of the spiral galaxy M51 \cite{Kuno2}.
+In this paper, we present a detailed analysis of the simulated spiral arms showing that they are astronomical traffic jams formed by jammed Keplerian gas around a central star, and propose a new approach to simply and directly evaluating the disappearance of spiral arms in terms of the ``light-in and heavy-out'', based on the CML suggestions.
+The ``light-in and heavy-out'' is the gas flow rate difference between a light (i.e., low density) inflow into and heavy (i.e., high density) outflow from the jam.
+This gas flow rate difference decreases the mass of the jam, and leads to its disappearance.
+The ``light-in and heavy-out'' approach is consistent with the well known fact in astrophysics that gas clumps flow into a spiral arm, and they are compressed and finally flow out as massive gas clumps like stars \cite{GalaDy} (or possibly even black holes \cite{Rana}).

-We propose a general approximate formula for the lifetime of spiral arms from the mechanism of the "light-in and heavy-out".
-It is simply given by dividing the mass of traffic jams by the gas flow rate difference between the inflow and outflow.
-The approximate values obtained agree with the lifetimes in the CML simulations well.
-Furthermore, we apply the proposed formula to the observational data of the spiral galaxy M51 \cite{Kuno2}, and obtain the approximate value in agreement with the conventional theories \cite{Egusa} within the expected range.
+We also propose an approximate formula for the remaining lifetime of spiral arms from the ``light-in and heavy-out'' approach.
+It is immediately given by dividing the mass of traffic jams by the gas flow rate difference between the inflow and outflow, without calculating the pattern speeds of spiral arms.
+The approximate values obtained are consistent with the remaining lifetimes in the CML simulations.
+We expect that this approximate formula can be generally applied to the observational data of spiral arms in spiral galaxies or protoplanetary disks by assuming that spiral arms are of the nature of traffic jams.
+This is because it would take a great deal of effort to make the observations to obtain the pattern speeds of spiral arms.